 - Generation of sample JSON instance from JSON Schema

-The JSON editor in XMLSpy allows you to view and edit JSON files using the same intuitive Text and Grid Views available for XML editing, with useful editing guides and entry helpers.
+The JSON editor and JSON5 editor in XMLSpy allows you to view and edit JSON files using the same intuitive Text and Grid Views available for XML editing, with useful editing guides and entry helpers.
 XMLSpy also makes it easy to convert XML to JSON or convert JSON to XML.
 Unlike any other XML editor, XMLSpy supports both JSON and XML, giving you an easy way to work with JSON in the same environment where you're developing XML, AJAX, and Web services applications, giving you the best of both worlds.

 XMLSpy also includes an easy to use, graphical JSON Schema editor for developing, validating, and generating JSON Schemas.
-To get started on JSON development, you can generate a sample JSON instance from any JSON Schema.
+To get started on JSON or JSON5 development, you can generate a sample JSON instance from any JSON Schema.

 The JSON editor Text View provides syntax coloring, line numbering, source folding, bookmarking, and more, making it easy to navigate and understand your JSON code, and find and edit strings.
 When you enable intelligent JSON editing on the JSON tab of the XMLSpy Info window, the Elements entry helper window provides a dynamically built list of the elements present in your JSON file.
 You can insert an element from the Elements window by double clicking it, or by dragging it into your document in the editing pane.

 Syntax checking and JSON Schema-based validation in the JSON editor allows you to develop valid JSON instances easily.
 Any errors are listed in the multi-tabbed Messages window, which also includes a hyperlink to the instance of the error in your document and the related schema.